wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 The first algorithm, B+&Delta;, only takes advantage of narrow values.
 The algorithm assumes that the input cache line consists of values that are within a narrow range.
 It tries to find a base, with which the remainder of the line could be compressed using fewer bits.
-The base is stored first, and then follows the delta, in 2's complement form (as the delta could be negative).
+The base is stored first in the compressed cache line, and then follows the delta, in 2's complement form (as the delta could be negative).
+We restrict that the number of bits in delta values must be uniform, such that a hardware circuit can easily decode all values in parallel without having to guess the boundary of the deltas, as in some other algorithms.

+The second algorithm, B&Delta;I